LairdCP/meta-summit-som/README.md

 ---
 layout: page
 title: "Developing a custom image with Yocto"
-category: Summit SOM 8M Plus DVK
+category: Summit SOM DVK
 order: 3
-product: Summit SOM 8M Plus
+product: Summit SOM
 technology: soms
 ---

-The Summit SOM 8M Plus (and DVK) support the creation of custom images via the [Yocto](https://www.yoctoproject.org) Project, and the steps below document how to setup a Yocto build environment for the Summit SOM 8M Plus (and DVK) and build an image and also outline some next steps for integrating the SOM into a custom board image.
+The Summit SOM (and DVK) support the creation of custom images via the [Yocto](https://www.yoctoproject.org) Project, and the steps below document how to setup a Yocto build environment for the Summit SOM (and DVK) and build an image and also outline some next steps for integrating the SOM into a custom board image.

 ## Prerequisites

 ### Yocto Project Prerequisites
-If completely new to the Yocto Project, the [documentation](https://docs.yoctoproject.org) site provides a [Quick Build](https://docs.yoctoproject.org/brief-yoctoprojectqs/index.html) getting started guide focused on the Yocto Project reference distribution (Poky) and an emulated device (QEMU, or the Quick EMUlator); however, the steps below are tailored to the Summit SOM 8M Plus (and DVK) and assume that you have successfully setup a development PC for use with the Yocto Project (see the [system requirements](https://docs.yoctoproject.org/ref-manual/system-requirements.html#system-requirements) for more details).
+If completely new to the Yocto Project, the [documentation](https://docs.yoctoproject.org) site provides a [Quick Build](https://docs.yoctoproject.org/brief-yoctoprojectqs/index.html) getting started guide focused on the Yocto Project reference distribution (Poky) and an emulated device (QEMU, or the Quick EMUlator); however, the steps below are tailored to the Summit SOM (and DVK) and assume that you have successfully setup a development PC for use with the Yocto Project (see the [system requirements](https://docs.yoctoproject.org/ref-manual/system-requirements.html#system-requirements) for more details).

-### Summit SOM 8M Plus (and DVK) Prerequisites
+### Summit SOM (and DVK) Prerequisites
 In addition to the standard Yocto Project system requirements, the [`repo`](https://gerrit.googlesource.com/git-repo/) tool is needed to support cloning the necessary repositories at the proper revisions via Git, and the steps necessary to install the `repo` tool are listed in the ['Install'](https://gerrit.googlesource.com/git-repo/#install) section of the homepage.

-## Build the Default Summit SOM 8M Plus DVK Image
+## Build the Default Summit SOM DVK Image
 1. Create a working directory for the Yocto build environment and change directories to it:

     ```bash